Potential pitfalls for Germany's new defense minister | DW | 17.07.2019

 Scandals plague the Bundeswehr

 Closer to home, AKK is about to walk into the aftermath of a host of scandals left behind by von der Leyen.
 An investigation by a commission of MPs into a spending scandal involving the Defense Ministry's allocation of lucrative contracts worth hundreds of millions of euros is already underway.
 Questions also remain over whether the Gorch Fock sailing ship — used by the Bundeswehr for training exercises — still has a future, despite skyrocketing costs in restoration work of up to €135 million ($150 million).
-Not to mention winning over the trust and support of the military.
+And on top of all this, AKK must win over the trust and support of the military.

 "The first thing that Kramp-Karrenbauer needs to do is connect with the troops," Jana Puglierin from the German Council on Foreign relations told DW.
 "This is something which her predecessor failed to do."